SuleimanFarah/sunpy/GSOC-2015-Dumindu-Buddhika.md

 **Proposal Title:** Improvements to the SunPy Database

 ### **Abstract:**
 The database module provides functionality to users to manage collections of files on disk in a way not reliant upon folder structure and file name.
 The database allows users to find files on disk by either physical parameters, such as wavelength and time or properties of the instrument such as name and spacecraft.
 It also allows more complex queries by enabling searches of the raw meta data associated with the files. database module also stops multiple downloads of the same file thus saving bandwidth.
-This proposed project aims to improve the functionality provided by the current database module implementation by focusing on three major areas.
+This proposed project aims to improve the functionality provided by the current database module implementation by focusing on following major areas.

   1. Integration of UnifiedDownloader code to database search.
   2. Support for relative paths in the database module.
   3. Support all data supported by `sunpy.lightcurve` module in the database.
+  4. Split database by query into two databases.

 ###**Detailed Description**